web-platform-tests/rfcs/README.md

 Cases where the RFC process need *not* be used:

  - Introducing a new top-level directory for a new specification.
- - Extending testdriver.js with a method that closely matches a [WebDriver](https://w3c.github.io/webdriver/) endpoint.
+ - Extending testdriver.js with a method that closely matches a [WebDriver Classic](https://w3c.github.io/webdriver/) or [WebDriver BiDi](https://w3c.github.io/webdriver-bidi) endpoints.
 To notify maintainers of testdriver.js vendor integration, label the pull request `testdriver.js`.
-(This exemption was introduced by [RFC 127](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/rfc_exemption_testdriver_method.md).)
+(This exemption was introduced by [RFC 127](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/rfc_exemption_testdriver_method.md) and [RFC 185](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/testdriver_bidi.md).)
  - Minor changes in behavior in where all call sites are known and accounted for.
  - Behavior-preserving refactoring with a low risk of regressions.